NASB Staff

 mbelka@NASBonline.org

-Matt Belka sqMatt brings knowledge, creativity, and experience to the role of Director of Marketing, Communications & Advocacy for NASB.
+Matt brings knowledge, creativity, and experience to the role of Director of Marketing, Communications & Advocacy for NASB.
 Responsible for marketing the various programs and services to promote the defined mission of NASB, Matt serves as the liaison to foster effective communications promoting these programs and services to our members.
-From creative, to branding, editorial, to design, and then managing the distribution, he makes sure all members are up to speed on all the Association is and does.
+From creative to branding, editorial to design, strategy to analytics, and then managing the distribution, he makes sure all members are up to speed on all the Association is and does.
 Matt received his bachelor’s degree in Advertising and Marketing from the University of Nebraska-Lincoln, after growing up first in Denver, Colorado, then moving to Lincoln where he attended Jr. and Sr. High.
-Matt enjoys just about anything outdoors or by the water, as well as watching his kids various sports and activities.
+Matt enjoys just about anything outdoors, as well as watching his kids various sports and activities.
 He and his wife Nichol live in Lincoln, and have a daughter, Sophie, and a son, Chase.

 QUICK SIX: